-How to Build a Barcode Reader App for Salesforce AppExchange
+Step-by-Step Guide to Creating a Barcode Reader App for Salesforce AppExchange

-While using Salesforce, your management system can conveniently extend new functionalities by installing apps from Salesforce AppExchange - the Salesforce store.
-How can you build a Salesforce app by yourself?
-In this article, I will share how to create a barcode reader app for Salesforce from scratch.
+While using Salesforce, you can easily extend your management system’s functionalities by installing apps from Salesforce AppExchange, the Salesforce marketplace.
+But what if you want to build a Salesforce app yourself?
+In this article, I’ll guide you through creating a barcode reader app for Salesforce from scratch.

 Salesforce partner community

-The next step is to connect an org of developer edition in Environment Hub, for you need to build apps with a developer account.
+Next, connect to a developer edition org in Environment Hub, which you’ll use to build apps with a developer account.

 Environment hub